 According to a recent article in Forbes, less than 10 years from now the real estate crowdfunding industry is expected to be valued at more than $300 billion…a nearly ten-fold increase from today’s industry value of just over $34 billion.

-Here are some of the reasons by so many people are investing so much money in real estate crowdfunding:
+Here are some of the reasons why so many people are investing so much money in real estate crowdfunding:

 1. Participate in large, high-quality real estate investments with small amounts of capital